-Statewide, as of 2018, the average monthly cost in Arizona for assisted living is near $3,570, though average monthly costs range from $1,470 on the low end to $7,132 on the high end.
-The city of Flagstaff has the most expensive assisted living care in Arizona, with an average cost of $4,070 to $4,820 / month.
-In contrast, the area of Lake Havasu provides the most affordable assisted living care at approximately $3,220/month.
-Alzheimer's / Memory care costs approximately $820 to $1,070 additional each month due to the increased need for supervision and security.
+Statewide, as of 2019, the average monthly cost in Arizona for assisted living is approximately $3,800, though average monthly costs range from $3,500 on the low end to $5,098 on the high end.
+The city of Flagstaff has the most expensive assisted living care in Arizona, with an average cost of $5,098 / month.
+In contrast, the area of Lake Havasu provides the most affordable assisted living care at approximately $3,500 /month, and the area of Prescott is just slightly higher at $3,775 / month.
+Alzheimer's / Memory care costs approximately $720 to $1,140 additional each month due to the increased need for supervision and security.

-Home care costs in Arizona vary greatly in terms of range, with costs going from $10.75 - $25.75 / hour.
-The range in 2018 can be large, but the average cost, in almost any part of the state, is $20.75 / hour.
-However, the most affordable in-home care can be found in Yuma, with the average hourly cost at $19.25.
-Home health care, which is provided by a licensed healthcare provider, allows care recipients minimal medical care.
-This is only slightly more expensive than home care, with the state average being $21.75 / hour.
+Home care costs in Arizona vary greatly in terms of range, with costs averaging between $19.50 - $25.00 / hour.
+The range in 2019 can be large, but the average cost, in almost any part of the state, is $22.75 / hour.
+However, the most affordable in-home care can be found in Yuma and Sierra Vista, with the average hourly cost at $19.50.

-In 2018, the most stable elder care costs for Arizona residents are in adult day care services.
-Yuma provides daily costs of $68 at the least expensive end of the spectrum, while Tucson and Prescott are slightly higher with an average of $78 / day.
-By far, Flagstaff has the most expensive adult day care costs at an average of $183 / day.
+In 2019, the most stable elder care costs for Arizona residents are in adult day care services with a statewide average of $93 / day.
+Yuma provides daily costs of $75 at the least expensive end of the spectrum, while Tucson and Prescott are slightly higher with an average of $80 / day.
+By far, Flagstaff has the most expensive adult day care costs at an average of $185 / day.
 Within each city, the prices are nearly uniform in terms of range, with only the Phoenix-Mesa-Scottsdale region having widely varying costs.

 In Arizona, Medicaid is referred to as the Arizona Health Care Cost Containment System (AHCCCS) 1115 Demonstration.
 This is a managed care system, operating as a Health Maintenance Organization (HMO).
 There is a separate division for elderly and disabled residents, called the Arizona Long Term Care System (ALCS).
 As in all states, Medicaid will pay for nursing home care, as well as limited personal care in the home, for impoverished elderly persons with a functional need.